PESU’s BCA program with specializations in System Administration, Application Design, and Software Testing has several key differentiators, including

 The traditional classroom lectures include theoretical topics such as algorithms, programming languages, computer architecture, operating systems, software engineering, and database management.
 These lectures are supplemented using visual aids, case studies, and group discussions to facilitate a deeper understanding of the topics covered.

 In addition to classroom lectures, we also include practical lab sessions wherein students are encouraged to apply the concepts they have learned in class to real-world scenarios.
-These lab sessions involve working on individual as well as group projects, experimenting with programming languages and software tools, or testing and analysing code.
+These lab sessions involve working on individual as well as group projects, experimenting with programming languages and software tools, or testing and analyzing code.

 Project-based learning is also commonly used in our course, where our students work on projects that require them to identify a real-world problem, design and develop a software solution, and then present their findings and recommendations to their peers and to the faculty.